(BA) Bachelor of Arts

 Coursework in sociology includes essays, a sociological journal, and a glossary of sociological terms.
-In philosophy, it includes essays, essay plans, essay drafts, abstracts, peer reviews of draft student essays, reading summaries, reading analyses, in-class reading quizzes, logic exercises, take-home exams, individual and group oral presentations, and a final-year capstone project.
+In philosophy, it includes essays, essay plans, essay drafts, abstracts, peer reviews of draft student essays, reading summaries, reading analyses, in-class reading quizzes, logic exercises, take-home exams, individual and group oral presentations, and a final-year 5,000-word dissertation.
 Coursework is prepared during the academic year for a specified module, returned with a grade and written or oral feedback for the student.

 Coursework is returned with a mark and written or oral comments.

 Unseen exams consist of essay-type questions, but the exam for SC201 also requires commentary on an extract from a sociological classic, and the exam for PY114 includes logic exercises.

 Coursework tests the ability to research a topic using, for example, library and internet resources, expound specified texts and enter into detailed argumentation with them.